 The program works with small and midsize student groups to allow an interactive teaching environment with hands-on tasks and the opportunity to receive and give immediate feedback.
 A minimum of six students is required to open the course.

-International Trade in Latin America
+Anti-Imperialism in Latin America

 Latin American History

 It is a basic language class designed for students who enter with some or no previous knowledge of Spanish.
-Emphasis on basic grammar structures (present, progressive present and past tenses; verbs ser, estar, tener, haber, gustar; commands; nominal agreement, direct and indirect pronouns; comparatives; por, para).
+Emphasis on basic grammar structures (present, progressive present and past tenses, verbs ser, estar, tener, haber, gustar, commands, nominal agreement, direct and indirect pronouns, comparatives, por-para).